 - Driver’s Ed, Auto Upkeep and a rebuilding of our VW Camper – along and along

-Eldest Girl (11th grader) has been challenging herself in learning the keyboard and playing in the youth band.
+Now that our eldest has graduated, Middle Girl will be taking her place in the youth band.
+Eldest Girl has been challenging herself in learning the keyboard and playing in the youth band.
 She’s been playing piano since she was seven.
 We got her a keyboard for Christmas so she could expand further into playing praise songs.
 She has practice with the band twice a week and loves it!
+Plus she started playing keyboard for our church worship service some as well.

 The Rest of the Homeschool Day